 “I like to work, read, learn, and understand life.” — Langston Hughes

 The Langston Hughes Library in Cleveland, Ohio, honors the poet and playwright who lived in a modest house in Cleveland while attending Central High School.
 The Library has memorabilia of James Mercer “Langston” Hughes (1902-1967), including a letter written to the library and other items.
-Built in 1998, the Library named for the poet and storyteller is located at 10200 Superior Avenue.
-Cleveland has a population just under 400,000.
+Built in 1998, the Library is located at 10200 Superior Avenue.

 According to britannica.com, “After his grandmother’s death, he and his mother moved to half a dozen cities before reaching Cleveland, where they settled.
 He wrote the poem “The Negro Speaks of Rivers” the summer after his graduation from high school in Cleveland; it was published in The Crisis in 1921 and brought him considerable attention.”

 A holiday movie Langston Hughes fans should see is Black Nativity (2013).
-It is based on one of his plays, features his poetry at a peak moment and has a main character named “Langston.”
+It is based on one of his plays (1962), features his poetry at a peak moment and has a main character named “Langston.”

 Read more about Langston Hughes here: biography.com.